Installing a Promise

 At a very high-level, a Promise is made up of four parts:

-- The Declarative State: The Workflow executes a series of imperative steps top generate a declarative state that's then persisted into the State Store.
+3. The Declarative State: The Workflow executes a series of imperative steps to generate a declarative state that is then persisted to the State Store.
 Other systems will then converge on that state.

-- The Dependencies: A dependency is anything that must be installed or made available on Worker Destinations to enable the promised service to run.
+4. The Dependencies: A dependency is anything that must be installed or made available on Destinations to enable the promised service to run.

 As you go through installing and using the Promise, this tutorial will unpack and highlight the parts of the Promise you are interacting with.